ericclack/pygamezero_pacman/doc/part4.rst

 Part 4
 ======

-Part 4 is a work in progress, so at the moment this page is just a bunch of notes.
+Part 4 is a work in progress, so at the moment this page is a bit rough and not very well tested.
 Feel free to have a read through and see what you can discover.

 Tell the user what's happening
 ------------------------------